 The conclusion was that I didn't convince them to buy my visual recommender.
 I told them a story that was framed in their world view, so they convinced themselves that the product made sense and was beneficial for their users.

-Many of the ideas of this post are taken from several books that I strongly recommend to read.
+Many of the ideas of this post are taken from several books that I strongly recommend reading.
 All marketers are liars by Seth Godin, Rework by Jason Fried and David Heinemeier Hansson and Contagious by Jonah Berger.